 I was a bit too young to experience the mid-‘60s and its quixotic, neuro-expansive aspirations with full force, which was perhaps a fortunate outcome.
-But there was still enough residual patchouli (and God knows what else) in the atmosphere in the early ‘70s to cense my sensibility with a healthy skepticism about following any of the prescribed career paths,5 as well as to engender a certain kind of naïve optimism that even in the absence of a plan, things would somehow work out.
+But there was still enough residual patchouli (and God knows what else) in the atmosphere in the early ‘70s to cense my sensibility with a healthy skepticism about following any of the prescribed career paths, ((To paraphrase Zappa, I knew then that “brown shoes don’t make it” but was not entirely sure what other options were available.)) as well as to engender a certain kind of naïve optimism that even in the absence of a plan, things would somehow work out.
 (In our current age, this seems like a belief system from antiquity.)
-I had studied philosophy and literature (and pre-med among other things) at UC Santa Cruz,6 with essentially no career game plan in mind, and took my very sweet time in ultimately securing a diploma; this just drove my parents absolutely nuts, which was, of course, a secondary gain.
+I had studied philosophy and literature (and pre-med among other things) at UC Santa Cruz, ((Uncle Charlie’s Summer Camp, as it was known in the day.
+I was not the only puer aeternis of UCSC who floated like a jellyfish on the surf.)) with essentially no career game plan in mind, and took my very sweet time in ultimately securing a diploma; this just drove my parents absolutely nuts, which was, of course, a secondary gain.

 It is hard, at least for me at this remove, to even imagine how I could have simply let myself get carried along on life’s surface, but float I did for several years.
 I worked for my dad for a year in his wholesale tool and merchandise business.
 (I helped put together a catalogue of the company’s wares, and did some other odd jobs.)
 The one certainty I had was that his business – the buying and selling of general merchandise – was absolutely not for me.
 How could one become at all passionate about selling widgets, or even simply care about the business deal qua deal, which was what seemed to get my dad up in the morning?